 What kind of photos do you want?

 - New species for the project (not on any checklist).
-This is still easy if you focus on insects, especially high quality images of small insects.
+This is still quite common if you focus on insects, especially high quality images of small insects.

 - New photo species for the project (the species page has no photos)

 - New county records (the species page does not list a record for that county)

 - Photos that improve on the quality of photos shown on a species page

 - Any photo that shows a different element of the species.
 For plants, this might included close-ups of leaves, flowers, or seeds.
 For birds, this could be different plumages, nests, or interesting behaviors.
 Photos of predator/prey relationships are always of interest.